Morales1408/Massive-data-management/Executive report - Covid 2019 (México).md

 Finally, the data analysis was complemented with Jupyter Notebook due to its practicality and our experience with this tool.
 Therefore, our pipeline for this project is as shown below:

 ![](/covidd/pipeline(2).jpg)

+Althought the difficulties and limitations we faced with our original pipeline, it is totally replicable in such way thanks to the advantages they provide.
+Thus, with a established budget, when working for any organization or company that would need or feel interested on this approach to a solution.

 ## Introduction <a name="introduction"></a>
 The current situation the world is facing got us by surprise, this can be noticed just by looking at the news and paying attention to the thousands of death this tragic event